peteCoder/peteCoder/README.md

 <h3 align="center">whoami</h3>

-I'm a passionate software developer with an analytical problem solving skill who profers solutions in code.
+I'm a passionate software developer with analytical problem solving skills who profers solutions in code.
 I have a background in Economics.
-This gives an incredible insight to solving problems relating to the financial industry.
+This gives me man an incredible insight to solving problems relating to the financial industry.
 I am proficient in frontend and backend technologies like React, Django, Flask and Fast API.
 With this, I know you might call me a **Pythonista** or a **JavaScript Enthusiast**.
 Well, that's me! :v: